dy/settings-panel/README.md

   ok: e => alert('click')
 })

-// update value in UI
+// update value
 settings.number = 100
+settings.ok()
 ```

 ### createSettings(fields, options?, onchange?)

-Create object which properties are reflected in UI.
-Changing property values of this object updates UI, and vice versa.
+Create an object which properties are reflected in UI.
+Changing property values of this object updates UI, and vice versa − manipulating UI updates object values.
+That object can be used as a regular

 #### `fields`